vchakhno/42-Adding-clock-to-projects-using-the-minilibx/README.md

 - Smoother movements or framerate fixing also leads to a better user-experience, which is a + for evaluators.
 ### 4.2.2 Creativity improvements

-- It will now be possible for students to code smooth movements in so_long, FdF, fract-ol and Cub3D.
+- It will now be possible for students to code smooth movements in so_long, FdF, fract-ol and cub3D.
 - Animated fractals will now become possible in fract-ol.
 Animated fractals are absolutely beautiful and it's a shame that the current subject prevents them.
 Because fract-ol is very framerate-inconsistent, the previously mentionned workarounds cannot apply.
-- Measuring time makes it possible to stop heavy computations early, such as for fract-ol and MiniRT.
+- Measuring time makes it possible to stop heavy computations early, such as for fract-ol and miniRT.
 Most fract-ols currently show very noticeable lag spikes, of sometimes 10 seconds or more, when zooming, because of heavy computations.
 Measuring time and stopping calculations early would keep the program running smoothly.
 - Animated menus, enemies and environement would lead to more expressive power.

 A simple animated Mandelbrot fractal: